 These references can be found in the dialogue of the Supernatural characters, as well as in the aliases used by Sam and Dean.
 The show's attention to detail goes beyond simple entertainment, as it establishes connections to other fictional works and moments within the series.
 "Slash Fiction" sets up multiple references, beginning with its title.
 The title alludes to Quentin Tarantino's film, "Pulp Fiction," which is further reinforced in the episode itself.

 In a scene where the Leviathan versions of Sam and Dean rob a diner, they mention the character Honey Bunny from "Pulp Fiction," mimicking a memorable scene between Pumpkin and Honey Bunny.
 The use of the word "slash" in the title also references the slasher sub-genre of film, which is fitting as the Leviathan versions of Sam and Dean embark on a killing spree.
-Furthermore, the term "slash" has another layer of meaning in fan culture, referring to fans imagining two characters of the same sex as a couple.

 The article is not finished.
 Click on the next page to continue.